US Rumelange

 Union Sportive Rumelange, usually abbreviated to US Rumelange, is a football club, based in Rumelange, in south-western Luxembourg.
+They currently compete in the Division of Honour, the second tier of Luxembourgish football.

 History

 In the 2005–2006 season, Rumelange finished eleventh in the National Division.
 It was almost impossible for Rumelange to avoid fourth place, and they were pitted against FC Mamer in a relegation play-off.
 Rumelange lost on penalties, and were relegated to the Division of Honour.
 They won promotion to the highest level again at the end of the 2007–2008 season.